ironhack-datalabs/dataV2-labs/module-2/W4D3_Reading-Stats-Concepts/README.md

 [A cool general explanation](http://arts.show/tested7)

 So, take one single example in the articles you just read, which specific test/s would you apply?
 (We want you just to do a draft and think a little bit how to apply the tests you already know in this case)

+_**If I look at the example of Basecamp.
+Set up the new startpage.
+Make sure people are randomly directed to the "old" or the new startpage.
+Make a daily report on the differences.
+After a week the first official results.
+Opening for small tweaks if really needed.
+Second week till fourth week, daily and weekly reports.
+After a month official report with statistics review if change is significant.**_

 ## Deliverables
 You need to submit a markdown file with the answers to the questions above.
 You can create a new `.md` file or directly edit the `README.md`.